Online Programs

 Animal Science graduates find employment across diverse and impactful sectors, including Other Professional, Scientific, and Technical Services, Education and Hospitals (State Government), Social Advocacy Organizations, Scientific Research and Development Services, and the Federal Government, Civilian sector.
 These industries rely on animal science expertise to support public health, research innovation, education, regulatory oversight, and animal welfare initiatives at both state and national levels.

-To take Purdue’s Animal Science courses, you will apply to Purdue University as a non-degree seeking undergraduate student.
-If you have any questions, please contact an enrollment counselor at POApply@purdue.edu.
+To take Purdue’s animal science courses, you will apply to Purdue University as a online non-degree seeking undergraduate student.
+If you have any questions, please contact an enrollment counselor at POApply@purdue.edu

-Once admitted, you will receive a confirmation letter from the Office of Admissions after your application has been processed.
-This letter will contain your PUID and temporary password to activate your myPurdue student account.
+You will receive a decision letter from the Office of Admissions after your application has been processed.
+If admitted, this letter will contain your PUID and temporary password to activate your myPurdue student account.
 Follow instructions to activate your Purdue Career Account.

 Students can only register for the semester for which they applied.
 If you do not register in the semester you are admitted to, you may submit a change of term form in the application portal.
 This form can only be submitted once.